-Chain Bridge Bank demonstrated strong balance sheet growth with assets expanding 25% to $1.8 billion while significantly increasing cash reserves, though operating cash flow declined 28%.
+Chain Bridge Bank demonstrated solid balance sheet growth with total assets expanding 25% to $1.8 billion, though operating cash flow declined meaningfully.

-Chain Bridge Bank exhibited robust balance sheet expansion with total assets growing 25% to $1.8 billion, driven by strong deposit growth of 26% to $1.6 billion and a substantial 43% increase in cash reserves to $587 million.
-Net interest income improved 16% reflecting the larger asset base, while stockholders' equity grew a healthy 17% to $169 million.
-However, operating cash flow declined 28% to $16 million while capital expenditures surged dramatically from $223K to $4.1 million, indicating the bank is investing heavily in growth infrastructure which may create near-term earnings pressure but positions for future expansion.
+Chain Bridge Bank exhibited robust balance sheet expansion with total assets growing 25% to $1.8 billion, driven by a 26% increase in deposits to $1.6 billion and a notable 43% increase in cash and equivalents to $586.6 million.
+Net interest income grew a healthy 16% to $55.8 million, reflecting the expanded asset base.
+However, operating cash flow declined 28% to $15.6 million, creating a mixed picture of strong growth coupled with operational cash generation challenges that merit investor attention.

 Cash position surged 42.8% — strong cash generation or capital raise providing significant financial cushion.